docpad/docpad-plugin-tags/README.md

 The default extension for imported documents is `.json`.
 You can customise this with the `extension` plugin configuration option.

-The default content for the imported documents is the serialised tumblr data as JSON data.
+The default content for the imported documents is the serialised tag data as JSON data.
 You can can customise this with the `injectDocumentHelper` plugin configuration option which is a function that takes in a single [Document Model](https://github.com/bevry/docpad/blob/master/src/lib/models/document.coffee).

-If you would like to render a partial for the tumblr data type, add a layout, and change the extension, you can this with the following plugin configuration:
+If you would like to render a partial for the imported document, add a layout, and change the extension, you can this with the following plugin configuration:

 ``` coffee
 extension: '.html.eco'